 What is Expanded Metal Mesh?

-Stainless steel expanded metal mesh is made of a single solid sheet of material that has been compressed and stretched.
+Stainless steel expanded metal mesh is made of a single solid sheet of compressed and stretched material.
 The expanded metal grating is useful for heavyweight custom parts washing applications, as well as providing open space for air flow and drainage.

 Types of Expanded Metal Mesh

-There are two distinct varieties of expanded stainless steel mesh that can be used for baskets: standard and flattened.
+There are two distinct varieties of expanded stainless steel mesh used for baskets: standard and flattened.
 The term “standard expanded metal” refers to the metal as it comes out of the expanding machine.
-On the other hand, flattened expanded metal is what happens when standard expanded metal is put through a cold rolling steel mill to flatten the expanded stainless steel mesh out.
+On the other hand, flattened expanded metal is what happens when standard expanded metal is put through a cold rolling steel mill to flatten the expanded stainless steel mesh.